rosell-dk/webp-express/README.txt

 * The plugin has not been tested with multisite installation (it is on the roadmap!).
 * There might be compatability issues with other plugins.
 For example .htaccess rules from other plugins might interfere.
 Please report if you discover any problems!

+== Relax-ware ==
+If you enjoy this software, feel free to take the rest of the day off.
+Well, why not?
+You have probably deserved it.

 == Frequently Asked Questions ==

 = Why do I not see the option to set WebP quality to auto? =